kraftbj/genesis-enews-extended/readme.txt

 Fixed bug that prevents a mail service's validation to work correctly.
 Improved translations.

 = 1.2.0 =
 * Adds text space after form.
 Perfect for a link to a Privacy Statement!
+Add screen reader compatability.